rebecavcp/E-commerce-analysis/README.md

 **Data Cleaning & Transformation**

-Removed null values in CustomerID
+Removed null values in CustomerID and Description

+Create 2 datasets: 1) for RFM analysis and 2)for general analysis

 Excluded return transactions (InvoiceNo starting with "C")